-Although we have no significant external capital expenditure plans currently, we expect that we will continue to make capital expenditures to support our business.
-We plan to increase our investment on internally developed equipment used for services, rentals, sales demonstration and test equipment as we develop and release new products.
-Capital expenditures are expected to be funded by existing and internally generated funds or lease financing.
+Although we have no significant external capital expenditure plans currently, we expect to continue to carefully make and manage capital expenditures to support our business.
+We plan to increase our internally developed rental, security provisioning, sales demonstration and test equipment as we develop and release new products.
+Capital expenditures are currently expected to be funded by existing and internally generated funds.

-As a result of our significant product development, customer support, selling and marketing efforts, we have required substantial working capital to fund our operations.
-In 2017 and recent years, we have managed balancing profitable operations, while addressing rising costs and foreign exchange rate challenges.
-This included geographic shifts in our operations, optimized real estate usage strategies and differentiated product development and cost strategies.
+As a result of our cyclical and seasonal industry, significant product development, customer support and selling and marketing efforts, we have required substantial working capital to fund our operations.
+We have tried to balance our level of development spending with the goal of profitable operations or managing down business levels related to COVID-19.
+We have implemented or have initiatives to implement geographic shifts in our operations, optimize real estate usage, reduce exposure to the impact of currency volatility and tariffs, increase product development differentiation, and reduce costs.

-We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one year period.
+We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
+We may require additional cash at the U.S. headquarters, which could cause potential repatriation of cash that is held in our foreign subsidiaries.
+We have liquidated our subsidiary in Canada and repatriated its cash.
+For any repatriation, there may be tax and other impediments to any repatriation actions.
+As many repatriations typically have associated withholding taxes, those withheld will be a current tax without generating a current or deferred tax benefit.
 Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
-Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.
+Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek possible additional financing.